 Several things about this perplex me.

-When did the ‘young women of today’, to deliberately use an old-bloke expression, start becoming Amazonian in stature?
+When did the Young Women of Today start becoming Amazonian in stature?
 They tower over me.
 They tower over their parents.
-And I have not yet begun to remark on the Young Men riding the escalators next to me whose high-school-shorts clad, gorilla-hairy thighs seem to have been formed specifically with rugby scrums in mind.
+And I have not yet begun to remark on the Young Men of Today riding the escalators next to me whose high-school-shorts-clad, gorilla-hairy thighs seem to have been bred specifically with rugby scrums in mind.
 Has a growth substance been added to their energy drinks by a secret agency?

-Most disconcertingly, when did I somehow start seeming to at least some Younger Persons to be, dare I say it, an Elder?
+Most disconcertingly, when did I somehow start seeming to at least some Younger Persons to be, shudder, an Elder?

 I am decades away from considering myself old.
-Yet, if I have indeed crossed a shadow line into, gulp, this elder-hood, there can be no return.
+Yet, if I have indeed crossed a shadow line into this elder-hood, there can be no return.

-*I refer to Australian Rules Football, a full-on contact sport with no protective gear, which Young Women now play professionally.
+*I refer to Australian Rules Football, a full-on contact sport with no protective gear, which women now play professionally.
 If you want to see something gladiatorial, watch this!
 Melissa Etheridge, who recently discovered it, will be yelling along with you at every High Mark.
 This is a revered move whereby you’re not just allowed but encouraged to get the ball by crushing the living daylights out of opponents.

 You are in the blog of Mark, guardian, chocolates-fetcher, cushions-arranger, photographer and typist for Mawson Bear, one of this bright world’s very few Writer-Bears.
 Apparently I am also now some sort of elder.